NVIDIA/framework-reproducibility/README.md

 ### Additional Ingredients in the Determinism Recipe

+Deterministic op functionality, such as that enabled by `TF_DETERMINISTIC_OPS=1`, can only contribute to fully-deterministic operation of a model or training regime in the context of a deterministic system.
+The following are notes on various other items that must be addressed in order to ensure that your model trains or infers with prefect reproducibility.

 #### Seeds ####

 You'll also need to set any and all appropriate random seeds: